ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 ## Attached  RO-Crate Package

-An **Attached  RO-Crate Package** is used to contain and describe a _payload_ of files and directories, among with their contextual information.
+An **Attached  RO-Crate Package** is used to contain and describe an option _payload_ of files and directories as well as web-based data entities among with their contextual information.

-* In an _Attached  RO-Crate Package_ the _RO-Crate Metadata Document_ MUST be present, named `ro-crate-metadata.json` and appear in the _RO-Crate Root_
+When processing an _Attached  RO-Crate Package_ the _RO-Crate Metadata Document_ MUST be present, named `ro-crate-metadata.json` and appear in the _RO-Crate Root_.
-  - If an RO-Crate conforming to version 1.0 or earlier contains a file named `ro-crate-metadata.jsonld` but not `ro-crate-metadata.json`, then processing software should treat this as the _RO-Crate Metadata File_.
-If the crate is updated, the file SHOULD be renamed to `ro-crate-metadata.json` and the _RO-Crate Metadata Descriptor_ SHOULD be updated to reference it, with an up to date [conformsTo] property naming an appropriate version of this specification.

 An _Attached  RO-Crate Package_ can be stored and published in multiple ways depending on its use:
 * On a typical hierarchical _file system_ (e.g. `/files/shared/crates/my-crate-01/`)